 Photographer and essayist AgathaO is an intrepid and clumsy dame of a certain age who enjoys the adventures of the ordinary, likes to fix what’s broken, and has a tendency to trip and drop things.

-Pleun is also the author of a checkered career: she is a contractor and has been a carpenter; drove a Freightliner Classic around the country for a while; brought the Women, Enterprise, and Society project at Baker Library at Harvard Business School to fruition; and taught history and literature at Harvard University.
+Pleun is also the author of a checkered career: Until recently, she was Director of Grants and Programs at Mass Humanities.
+She is a contractor and a carpenter; drove a Freightliner Classic around the country for a while; brought the Women, Enterprise, and Society project at Baker Library at Harvard Business School to fruition; and taught history and literature and women’s history for a decade or so at Harvard University.

 She was born and raised in Scheveningen, The Netherlands, and lives in Plainfield, Massachusetts with husband Tee O’Sullivan and a dog named Buddy at “three dumps and a swamp”: 24 acres of forested hillside with a mile of stone walls and a bog.